keithw118/udacity-nycpayroll-data-eng-project/README.md

 - Per month, quarter, year
 - Per member, based on the age of the rider at account start

-Summary of NYC Payroll Data Project:
+Summary of Data Eng/NYC Payroll Data Project:

 - Analyze how the City's financial resources are allocated and how much of the City's budget is being devoted to overtime.